 Employees may claim that the treatment they have suffered, coupled with the employer's failure to prevent it, is sufficiently serious to amount to a "fundamental breach" of their contract of employment.
 If so, they are entitled to resign and claim constructive unfair dismissal.
-This claim can only be brought in an employment tribunal.
+This claim can only be brought by employees (not the wider definition of workers) in an employment tribunal.

 Sometimes, employees will be able to point to a breach of an express term of their employment contract.
-More often, they will say there has been a breach of an implied term of the employment contract - such as the duty of mutual trust and confidence, the duty to provide reasonable support to employees, or the duty to provide a safe place of work.
+More often, they will say there has been a breach of an implied term of the contract - such as the duty of mutual trust and confidence, the duty to provide reasonable support to employees, or the duty to provide a safe place of work.